About us

 • Increasing engagement with Māori student associations

-• A graduate recruitment programme with Ngāi Tahu provides a preferential place to a Ngāi Tahu law student in our summer clerk programme each year
+• Continuing our graduate recruitment programme with Ngāi Tahu which provides a preferential place to a Ngāi Tahu law student in our summer clerk programme each year

-• We pay membership fees for individuals who wish to join Te Hunga Rōia Māori o Aotearoa (The Māori Law Society).
+• Paying membership fees for our people who wish to join Te Hunga Rōia Māori o Aotearoa (The Māori Law Society).

 Our community